 Step 4: Transfer & Store Crab Stock

-Once the crab stock has cooled, transfer it to airtight containers.
-It will keep well in the refrigerater for up to a week.
+Once this shellfish stock has cooled, transfer it to airtight containers.
+It will keep well in the refrigerator for up to a week or in the freezer for months.
 Enjoy!

 Freezing Crab Stock

-I also like to pour some of my crab stock into popsicle molds and freeze them that way.
-You don’t have to thaw out an entire container when you just want a little flavor bomb for a sauce, soup, or whatever.
+I also like to pour some of the shellfish stock into popsicle molds or ice cube trays and freeze them that way.
+You don’t have to thaw out an entire container when you just want a little flavor bomb for a sauce, soup, stew, or whatever!

-Enjoy this recipe and need some more help making unique stocks?
-Try out Wild Mushroom Stock Recipe.
+Enjoy this recipe and need some more help making more unique stocks?
+We got you covered.
+Check out our wild mushroom stock recipe.
 We harvest our own golden chanterelles to make this stock.
-But you can use whatever mushrooms you like.
+But you can use store bought chanterelles, or whatever mushrooms you prefer.

 Crabbing on the Oregon Coast